Jonathan Zaccaï

 Jonathan Zaccaï (born 22 July 1970) is a Belgian actor, film director and screenwriter.
-He is the nephew of René Kalisky.
+He is the nephew of René Kalisky and Chaïm Kaliski.

 His acting credits include The Beat That My Heart Skipped, A Distant Neighborhood, The True Story of My Life in Rouen, The Role of Her Life, They Came Back.

 He received the Magritte Award for Best Actor for Private Lessons.